What’s in store when it’s time to renew your auto insurance policy.

 As a driver, there are many things you can do to save money on your auto insurance, despite the prospect of a rate hike.

 - Compare quotes—We list this first because it’s the easiest way to save.
 Compare auto insurance rates from more than 30 of Canada’s most trusted providers in one step using InsuranceHotline.com.
-In 2017, drivers saved an average of $450 off their auto insurance premiums after comparing car insurance quotes with us.
+Last year, drivers saved an average of $427 off their auto insurance premiums after comparing car insurance quotes with us.

 - Go for discounts—Discounts are a great way to lower your auto insurance rate, and every insurer offers them.
-Ask yours for a list of their discounts as there may be opportunities to save money that you didn’t know existed, or that they didn’t know to offer you.
+Ask yours for a list of their discounts as there may be ones you didn’t know existed, or that your provider didn’t know to offer you, that could help you save money.
 For example, does your provider know you have winter tires or belong to a roadside assistance program?
 A quick chat with your insurer can help ensure you’re getting all the discounts your eligible to receive.

-- Consider Usage-Based Insurance—If you’re open to installing a UBI device in your vehicle you could save up to 25 per cent on your premiums.
+- Consider Usage-Based Insurance—If you’re open to installing a UBI device in your vehicle you could save up to 25% on your premiums.